mwotton/dustme/README.md

 This is a reimplementation of Gary Bernhardt's [Selecta](https://github.com/garybernhardt/selecta) in Haskell.
-It is a bit faster, and you only need to deploy one binary rather than the script and a ruby interpreter.
+It is a bit faster, approximately half the number of lines of code, and you only need to deploy one binary rather than the script and a ruby interpreter.
 (Try

 ```
 cat /usr/share/dict/words | selecta